inkarkat/vim-ConflictMotions/README.md

     <Leader>x<              Keep our changes, delete the rest.
     <Leader>x|              Keep the change base, delete the rest.
     <Leader>x>              Keep their changes, delete the rest.
+    <Leader>x+              Keep both our and their changes, delete the rest.
+    <Leader>x*              Keep our, the change base, and their changes.
+    <Leader>x?
+Ask which sections to take.

     <Leader>x.
 Keep the current conflict section, delete the rest.
     {Visual}<Leader>x.
 From the conflict the cursor is in, remove the markers